perama-v/archors/crates/multiproof/README.md

 This allows the state root to be updated using state changes that occur due to transactions in that block.

+> 🚧 Blocker: For some key deletions, there is insufficient data to construct the new root.

 ## Why

 If one has a collection of proofs that cover all state for a block, then updating